“Call to me and I will answer you and tell you great and unsearchable things you do not know.” (Jeremiah 33:3)

 But the people still would not accept it.

-Jeremiah also tried to lead the people toward true Shalom and away from destruction by telling them to “ask where the good way is, and walk in it, and you will find rest for your souls.”
+Like Yeshua, Jeremiah tried to lead the people toward true Shalom and away from destruction by telling them to “ask where the good way is, and walk in it, and you will find rest for your souls.”
 (6:16a)

 But the people said, “We will not walk in it.”
 (6:16b)